This keto granola is crispy, crunchy, and tastes like the real thing! Made with just 4 ingredients, it makes a fabulous low carb breakfast.

 How to make low carb granola

-Low carb granola is ridiculously simple to make.
-Start by preheating the oven to 180C/350F.
-Line a large baking tray with parchment paper, so it will be easy to remove once the granola has cooled.
-In a large mixing bowl, add your favorite nuts, shredded coconut, and almond flour, and mix very well, until combined.
-Then, you’ll add in your keto maple syrup and mix well, until fully incorporated and all the dry ingredients are covered in it.
+Step 2- Make the granola mix.
+Next, in a large mixing bowl, add your favorite nuts, shredded coconut, and almond flour, and mix very well, until combined.
+Then, you’ll add in your keto maple syrup and stir well, until fully incorporated and all the dry ingredients are covered in it.
 It may seem like a small amount, but a little goes a long way.

+Step 4- Let it cool.
 Allow the granola to cool completely on the baking tray.
 Once it has cooled, use your hands to break apart the granola into your desired size.
 I prefer clusters, so tend to keep them on the larger size.

-- Ice cream- Add a couple of handfuls to keto ice cream for some added crunch
+- Ice cream- Add a couple of handfuls to keto ice cream for some added crunch.

-- Crunch Bars- These are PERFECT to use in my keto crunch bar recipe
+- Crunch Bars- These are PERFECT to use in my keto crunch bar recipe.

 - Trail mix- Toss through some chocolate chips or other seeds/nuts and have an on-the-go snack or lunch box treat!